ThomasMizraji/beautiful-jekyll/education.md

 My areas of interest include Cyber Security, Networking and Data Analytics.
 These are reflected in my [master thesis](https://thomasmizraji.github.io/masterThesis.pdf) that was conducted in the industry at [Open Systems AG](https://www.open.ch/en/career/internships.php) in Zurich (Switzerland) about the extraction of cyber-threat intellience from the internet background noise.

-Here is a list of relevant lectures I followed:
+Here is a list of relevant classes I took during my studies:

 - Cybersecurity and Setworking
   - Cryptography and Security